abumq/easyloggingpp/README.md

  Version: 3.22+

  [View Sample](https://github.com/mkhan3189/EasyLoggingPP/blob/master/samples/STL/verbose.cpp)

-#### Releasing Memory
-Since v7.00, all the memory is managed within EasyLogging++ so you dont need to worry about releasing any memory, for older versions please check older version of README from github

 #### Quality Assurance Logs
 Quality assurance (QA) logs are supported by EasyLogging++ for application that are deployed in QA environments for testing purposes.
 These logs can provide extra information when working in QA and can be disabled in production without having to change the source code.